malwrar/maintree/README.md

 5. Code split across multiple locations and difficult to find or use with editor autocompletion.

-I at least find that 99% of the time one or of the above is true, and so this repo is an attempt to solve all of those problems at once by putting everything in one place under one build system (and all it costs is a little bit of bazel wrangling!)
+I at least find that 99% of the time one or more of the above is true, and so this repo is an attempt to solve all of those problems at once by putting everything in one place under one build system (and all it costs is a little bit of bazel wrangling!)

 ## map